 Shutterstock is a leading stock media service, and Shutterstock Video is one of the best stock footage agencies in the world.

-Their licensing terms are an industry-standard in stock media for commercial purposes, so knowing the Shutterstock Video license down to a tee is a great way of safely navigating media licensing in general, and downloading videos from Shutterstock in particular.
+Their licensing terms are standard in the stock media industry for commercial purposes and within the creative community, so knowing the Shutterstock Video license down to a tee is a great way of safely navigating media licensing in general and downloading videos from Shutterstock in particular.

 In this guide, you’ll learn everything there is to know about the Shutterstock video licenses!